jwbw29/sprint10-mod1_reducer/README.md

 - [x] Check to see that your display correctly reflects the change to your state.

-#### Connect a premade action.
+#### Connect a pre-made action.

 > _Now that we can see our state, let's change allow the user to change it.
-Let's start with a simple premade action...adding one to our total._
+Let's start with a simple pre-made action...adding one to our total._

 - [x] Note the `ADD_ONE` action case (in ./reducer/index.js) and `addOne` action creator (in ./actions/index.js).
 This action adds 1 to our total.
 - [x] Import the `addOne` action creator into App.js.